cssailing/school/readme.md

 ## Laravel School Management System

-This school managemen system is built on top of Laravel Framework.
+This school management system is built on top of Laravel Framework.
 With the help of some awesome packages.
 Some of the packages used are-
 1. Entrust
 2. Confide
 3. Ardent